GROOOOAAAARK/solidity_lottery/README.md

 - [x] The contract should prevent users from buying more tickets than the maximum allowed.
 - [x] The contract should prevent users from buying tickets after the lottery has closed.
 - [x] The contract should allow the contract owner to set the maximum number of tickets allowed and the prize amount.

-## OPTIONAL features

 - [x] A mechanism that allows an external app to live display the status of the lottery (by pushing events for instance)
-- [ ] Anything you want if it does not take too much of your time

 ## Upgrades